 My baby is getting more frequent flyer miles than most adults.

-My first time flying with Ella she was 3 months old and I was petrified.
+My first time flying with a 3-month-old was petrifying.
 I heard so many horror stories about crying babies and had been on a few planes with them myself.

 I knew flying with a baby could turn negative very quickly.

 My number one goal for flying it to make my daughter as comfortable as possible.
 I know that if she is comfortable and happy everything else will work itself out.